shawn11ZX/RestExpress/README.md

 Release 0.11.1-SNAPSHOT - in 'master' branch
 --------------------------------------------
 * Fixed issue #110 - too many files open error.
+* Fixed issue #108 - request.getRemoteAddress() always returns null.
+* Fixed issue #94 - Load configuration properties from classpath (if available) and override with those loaded from file system.
 * Enhanced to use EPoll if it's available on the underlying OS.
 * Added support for ':in:' operator on query-string in filter operations (e.g. ?filter=name:in:a,b,c).
 * Introduced RestExpress.shutdown(boolean) to enable tests to optionally wait for a complete shutdown.
 * Fix for returning 416 when offset is requested for an empty resultset (from Chamal Nanayakkara).
-* Fixed issue #108 - request.getRemoteAddress() always returns null.

 Release 0.11.0 - 12 Mar 2015
 ----------------------------